 What Is Dynamic Pricing?

-What is dynamic pricing?
-It is an approach to pricing where adjustments are made, based on market conditions.
+Dynamic pricing is an approach to pricing where adjustments are made, based on market conditions.
 Most commonly, these adjustments are centered on anticipated or confirmed levels of customer demand.
 However, a variety of factors may be taken into account with dynamic pricing, including the pricing strategy of rival hotels, the time of the year, the presence of nearby events, wider hotel trends, and the channel being used to complete the booking.

 The aim is to charge the highest amount customers are willing to pay.
 Most hotels adopt a strategy of charging higher prices when demand is high, and they are certain of filling rooms, and lower prices during periods where demand is low, and vacancies are possible.
 Dynamic pricing is one of the most important revenue management strategies because it allows hotels to adjust to market realities in real-time.